SeaBirdsGet the app

 Send

 Tap Send to GPS.
-Seabirds projects the flock to a coordinate from your bearing and range, packages it as a GPX 1.1 waypoint, and hands it to the iOS share sheet — Garmin Connect, Files, AirDrop, your call.
+SeaBirds projects the flock to a coordinate from your bearing and range, packages it as a GPX 1.1 waypoint, and hands it to the iOS share sheet — Garmin Connect, Files, AirDrop, your call.

 What it isn't